Zane Floyd: Appeals and postconviction proceedings

-Scheduled execution
+First execution warrant

-Starting in April 2021, the State of Nevada sought an "order of execution" for Floyd, based on Floyd having exhausted his legal remedies.
-A state court judge granted the order with the execution scheduled to take place on July 26, 2021, via lethal injection.
-However, a federal judge later issued a preliminary injunction and stayed the execution to give Floyd more time to "adequately investigate and review [Nevada's] new execution protocol", which "would involve multiple variations of an untested sequence of drugs".
+In April 2021, the Clark County District Attorney began seeking an order of execution for Floyd on the grounds that Floyd had exhausted his legal remedies.
+A state court judge granted the order with the execution scheduled for the week of July 26, 2021, via lethal injection.
+However, a federal judge issued a preliminary injunction and stayed the execution to give Floyd more time to "adequately investigate and review [Nevada's] new execution protocol", which "would involve multiple variations of an untested sequence of drugs".